Roblox/avatar-evolution/skinning.md

 A common practice is to zero (or make identity) the joint transforms before binding the mesh.

 You can still achieve squash and stretch effects using translation.
-See the translation.rbxl example.
+See this [translation.rbxl](files/translation.rbxl) example.
 Use the AnimationEditor to play the simple animation.

 MeshParts that have skinned mesh may be scaled.
 If you do this with the scale widget in Studio any descendant Bone instances will have their position updated appropriately to preserve the mesh shape.